swayos/swayos.github.io/README.md

 - remove export WLR_NO_HARDWARE_CURSORS=1 from .zshrc ( will be added to installer later )
 - remove swayos_setup_* log files from your home directory
 - don't forget to check for updates regularly!

+## Currently supported OS's and notes##

+Linux

+- Arch
+- Debian
+>> pamac is not available so gnome-software is used
+>> have to fix the magnifier icon in font-awesome

 ## UI Structure of SwayOS